Apurba-0001/EduLattice/README.md

 ### Development Guidelines

-- Follow existing code style and patterns
+- Follow the existing code structure and patterns established in the project
+- Maintain security standards: validate inputs on both client and server
+- Use centralized error messages from `constants/errorMessages.js` (frontend)
-- Add comments for complex logic
+- Add descriptive comments for complex business logic
-- Test new features with sample data
+- Test new features with sample data before committing
-- Update documentation for API changes
+- Ensure no sensitive data (API keys, passwords) are committed
-- Ensure no console.log statements in production code
+- Keep console.log statements minimal and use only for debugging during development
+- Follow the architectural patterns shown in existing controllers and components
+- Respect the role-based access control patterns (PrivateRoute, AdminRoute)

 ## 📚 Database Schema